Cough Relief: How to Lose a Bad Cough

 When steamy showers, hot teas, and cough drops don’t help, you can turn to over-the-counter medicines to ease your cough.

 Decongestants come in pills, liquids, and nasal sprays under many brand names.
-Look for phenylephrine and pseudoephedrine as the active ingredient in decongestants taken by mouth, but be careful.
+Look for phenylephrine or pseudoephedrine as the active ingredient in decongestants taken by mouth, but be careful.
 These medicines can raise blood pressure, so people with hypertension, heart disease or other medical problems need to be careful with their use.
 Also, overuse of decongestants can lead to excessive dryness, which can trigger a dry cough.

 Decongestant nasal sprays, if used for more than 3 or 4 days, can lead to rebound congestion, Mosnaim says.
 It’s best to use them for 2 or 3 days and then stop.

 When a person has a cough that is thick with phlegm, Mosnaim says it helps to take a cough expectorant such as guaifenesin.
 Expectorants thin out the mucus so one can more easily cough it up, she says.